Sheriff: Two dead in crash near Paw Paw

-PAW PAW, Mich. - Two people have died in a crash in Van Buren County Wednesday afternoon.
+ALMENA TOWNSHIP, Mich. - Two people have died in a crash in Van Buren County Wednesday afternoon.

 The Van Buren County Sheriff tells FOX 17 that the crash happened in the 46000 block of M-40, just outside Paw Paw, just before Noon.